-Lefort I surgery applied in upper jaw disorders, sagittal split surgery applied in lower jaw disorders and genioplasty surgery applied in jaw disorders.
+Lefort I Ssurgery applied in upper jaw disorders;, Sagittal Split Surgery applied in lower jaw disorders; and Genioplasty Surgery applied in jaw disorders.
 All of these operations are performed under general anesthesia, each taking 1-2 hours on average.
-1-2 day hospital stay is enough.
+A 1-2 day hospital stay is enough.
 Recovery is usually between 1 and 3 weeks.

 Lefort I Surgery;

-Corrective jaw surgery is performed by making an incision between the upper lip and the upper jawbone inside the mouth.
-(Osteotomized) in the upper jaw skeletal disorders (deformities), from the upper jawbone nose floor, through the root of the teeth.
+This corrective jaw surgery is performed by making an incision between the upper lip and the upper jawbone inside the mouth, from the upper jawbone nose floor, through the root of the teeth.
 At this time, the upper jaw is only caught by the soft palate and is nourished by the vessels from it.
-The upper jaw-toothed bone segment, which moves in three dimensions; The ideal is achieved by placing a previously prepared intermediate bite plate.
-The remaining part of the upper jaw is secured in the new position by means of mini-plates (small, stainless alloy-punched metal) and screws.
+The upper jaw-toothed bone segment then can be moved in three dimensions in order to find the ideal.
+The ideal is achieved by placing a previously prepared intermediate bite plate.
+The remaining part of the upper jaw is secured in the new position by means of mini-plates (small, stainless alloy-punched metal (NOTE: some literature is saying that Titanium is better than stainless, perhaps this should be corrected so it does not deter patients?) and screws.
 According to the needs of the upper jaw, all procedures such as embedding, sagging and rotation can be moved forward.
 The incision in the mouth is stitched with a self-dissolving thread and heals without any scarring.
 If there is a significant septum (nose) deviation during the operation, it can be corrected and the nasal tip can be somewhat reduced.
-Likewise, soft tissues can also be fixated on to the bone.
+Likewise, soft tissues can also be fixed on to the bone.

-According to what’s required, it is performed to bring the lower jaw back in skeletal disorders (deformities) of the lower jaw.
+According to what is required, this surgery is performed in order to bring the lower jaw back in skeletal disorders (deformities) of the lower jaw.
 Corrective jaw surgery is performed inside the mouth with a 3-4 cm incision made on the lower jaw bone behind the teeth on both sides without leaving a scar.
 There’s a nerve which passes through the lower jawbone (mandible), giving the lower lip a sense of lower teeth.
 This nerve is carefully preserved during the operation; the bone is horizontally separated into two as inner and outer folium.
 The nerve stays inside the inner foliums and is checked whether it has been damaged or not.
 Very rarely, if the nerve is damaged, it will be repaired with a microsurgical technique (under the microscope).
-The bite plate prepared for the lower jaw is placed between the teeth and when the ideal location of the lower jaw and the bite is determined, the two bone foliums separated from each other are fixated tgether with a screw into their new position.
+The bite plate prepared for the lower jaw is placed between the teeth and when the ideal location of the lower jaw and the bite is determined, the two bone foliums separated from each other are fixated together with a screw into their new position.
 The screws are placed in very small holes of 3-4 mm which open on both sides.
-The scars disappear after a while and will not become visible.
+The scars disappear after a while and do not become visible.

-Chin surgery (mentoplasty); the surgery is performed with a 3-4 cm incision made between the bones and the lips.
+Chin Surgery (mentoplasty); the surgery is performed with a 3-4 cm incision made between the bones and the lips.
 The lower jaw bone is cut (osteotomized) so that the roots of the teeth are protected according to the structure of the defect.
-Meanwhile, the jaw bone segment, which feeds on the vessels from the muscles and becomes mobile, can be moved back and forward if there’s need, keeping it hidden-exposed or rotation can be done and the bone is fixated with mini plaques and screws.
+Meanwhile, the jaw bone segment, which feeds on the vessels from the muscles and becomes mobile, can be moved back and forward if there’s need, keeping it either hidden or exposed, or rotation can be done and the bone is fixated with mini plaques and screws.
 The incisions inside the mouth are not visible and are stitched with self-dissolving threads.